 - Dried anchovy is a little different it should be simmered for 10-15 minutes maximum 30 minutes, or the flavor can be less clean and have a stronger fish smell.

-- Dried seaweed should not be simmered any longer than 15 minutes.
+- Dried sheets of seaweed should not be simmered any longer than 15 minutes.
 If simmered longer, it releases vitamins that make the broth bitter.

 - Vegetable broths (radish, onion, etc.) only need to be simmered for 30-45 minutes otherwise, they will begin to dissolve and make your broth cloudy.